 French Club is open to any student interested in the French Culture.
 We meet to enjoy French food, customs, films and other activities.
 Our goal is to further the understanding of the language and customs of French-speaking countries while providing a social outlet for students who share these interests.
-Some activities we have participated in are Spooktacular, raising money for a school in Haiti, and making chocolate Eiffel Towers and a gingerbread Notre Dame Cathedral.
+Some activities we have participated in are Spooktacular, raising money for orphans in Haiti, and making chocolate Eiffel Towers.